dmulyalin/ttp/docs/source/Groups/Functions.rst

 **Example-2**

 In this example, value to check for defined as a variable.
-This can be useful if veriables need to be set dynamically.
+This can be useful if variables need to be set dynamically.

 Template::